mr-devD/PHPProject/README.md

 The main goal is making tasks.
 And working with them.<br>

 You can see the whole project text inside of "tekstzadatka" file.
 It is on Serbian and English(Translated by google translate).<br>
+Database is located in SQL DB Folder, just import projekat11.sql to PHPMYADMIN<br>

 REGISTRATION PAGE:<br>